k8ssandra/k8ssandra/dev-quick-start.md

 So you have an error after editing a K8ssandra configuration, or you want to inspect some things as you learn.
 There are some useful commands that come in handy when needing to dig a bit deeper.
 The examples assume you are using a k8ssandra namespace, but this can be adjusted as needed.

 Issue the following `kubectl` command to view the `Cassandra` logs.
-Replace *<cassandra-pod>* with an actual pod instance name.
+Replace *cassandra-pod* with an actual pod instance name.

-> kubectl logs pod/<cassandra-pod> -c cassandra -n k8ssandra
+> kubectl logs pod/*cassandra-pod* -c cassandra -n k8ssandra

 Issue the following `kubectl` command to view `Medusa` logs.
-Replace *<cassandra-pod>* name with an actual pod instance name.
+Replace *cassandra-pod* with an actual pod instance name.

-> kubectl logs pod/<cassandra-pod> -c medusa -n k8ssandra
+> kubectl logs pod/*cassandra-pod* -c medusa -n k8ssandra